Skip to content

 export ANTHROPIC_API_KEY=sk-ant-...

-For workspace-scoped values or when env vars aren’t a good fit, use nb config set -w <wsId>.
+For workspace-scoped values or when env vars aren’t a good fit, set them from workspace settings in the web UI.
+Stdio bundles that declare user_config fields surface them on the app’s Configure page.
 See Credentials for the full picture.

 Passing non-credential environment variables